ladder/ladder/README.md

 end
 ```

 Note that because Files must be the target of a one-way relation, the `inverse_of: nil` option is required.
 Similar to Resources, using `#property` as above will create a one-sided has-many relation for a File.
+Also note that due to the way GridFS is designed, Files **can not** be embedded.

 ```ruby
 steve = Person.new(first_name: 'Steve')